automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Web-Settings-Drives.md

       * [3.3 Remove a Drive](#33-remove-a-drive)
 <!-- TOC -->

+## Overview

+The ARM Settings page 'General Info' tab provides an overview of the connected CD, DVD or Bluray drives connected to the system.
+Scanning for drives allows easier management, viewing and status of jobs running on the ARM system.

 > [!NOTE]
 > For ARM to rip media the drives do not need to appear on the settings, drive page.
 > However, if ARM cannot find a drive following a scan, there may be issues with the docker configuration.